abukowska/metrics/README.md

 # Performance metrics -- server requests

 This project allows you to measure visits on your server and presents the results of it on a chart, collects data as csv and prepares html report.
+Unique users are identified by IP address and User Agent.
+Requests with statuses 400 or similar or visits by Googlebot are excluded from the user list.

 ## Getting Started